Sleep After Cancer: Practical Ways to Manage Fatigue and Rest Better

 Session Takeaway: Tools to Support Your Energy after Cancer

-To offer more support around sleep and fatigue after cancer, Dr Bostock shared two helpful resources you can explore in your own time.
+To offer more support around sleep and fatigue after cancer, Dr Bostock shared practical resources and tools you can explore in your own time.

 Living with disrupted sleep and ongoing fatigue after cancer can feel overwhelming - like nothing helps, or that only a complete overhaul will make a difference.
 But often, small, consistent changes during the day can gently support better rest at night.